Factbox: Mexico's planned overhaul of phone, TV market

 * The new regulator would have wide powers and could designate firms as dominant, impose stiffer penalties and even break companies up to improve competition.

 * Establishes a specialized court system to oversee all competition, telecoms and media rulings.
-Slim's America Movil has been able to avoid decrees and fines by the current regulator through court actions.
+Slim's America Movil (AMXL.MX) (AMX.N) has been able to avoid decrees and fines by the current regulator through court actions.

 * Foresees prohibiting companies from blocking regulator rulings with injunctions while they pursue court appeals, a tactic companies have used to fight competition rulings.